Registered Student Organization List 2013-2014

 The PHIL Project

 Mission: The PHIL Project is philanthropy for students by students.
-Working with the SLC Student body, the PHIL project educates the college campus about giving back, inspiring an excitement for student fundraising while simultaneously providing valuable experiences and opportunities to learn about philanthropy at SLC.
+Working with the SLC Student body, the PHIL project educates the college campus about giving back inspiring an excitement for students fund-raising while simultaneously providing valuable experiences and opportunities to learn about philanthropy at SLC